AnsImran/Python-Basics-Assignments/README.md

 Enter the name of Student Credential # 2, else, enter [q] to Quit: Age Please Enter Student Age: 89

-Enter the name of Student Credential # 3, else, enter [q] to Quit: Address Please Enter Student Address: Bani Gala, Islamabad
+Enter the name of Student Credential # 3, else, enter [q] to Quit: Email Address Please Enter Student Email Address: imrankhan@ptimail.com

-Enter the name of Student Credential # 4, else, enter [q] to Quit: Courses If you want to quit press [q], Else, Enter name of subject # 1: Political Science
+Enter the name of Student Credential # 4, else, enter [q] to Quit: Courses If you want to quit press [q], Else, Enter name of subject # 1: Political Sciences

-If you want to quit press [q], Else, Enter name of subject # 2: Economics
+If you want to quit press [q], Else, Enter name of subject # 2: Macro Economics

 If you want to quit press [q], Else, Enter name of subject # 3: q